frc6506/docs/gitHubAdmin/quickGuides/repositoryQuickSettup.md

 ![Repository Access Control Add Dialog](repoAccessAdd.png)
 1. Search for `CORE` and select `frc6506/core`
 ![Repository Add and Set Permissions Add Dialog](repoAccessAddPermissions.png)
 1. Select `Write` to allow all members of the `frc6506/CORE` (the main programming team) team to write.
-Don't worry about admins, organization admins already have acce4ss to everything.
+Don't worry about admins, organization admins already have access to everything.
 1. Click the green `Add frc6506/core to this repository` button.

 <br>